TinyRickXD/ROK-K1627/27k6/ark.md

 ## Star Player

 - Can join there side of rallies & garrison.
-- Will mainly focus field fights right next the middle ground.
-So they can run towards ark in less time before ark spawns.
-- Star Players will only fight open field battles right next the middle ground.
+- Star player will mainly support open field near `Shrine of war` and `Desert Altar`.
+- They will march to middle with free marches `5 minutes` before ark spawns.

-## Star Player
+## Sky Player

 - Can join there side of rallies & garrison.
-- Will support rallies and garrison on Corners & will divide them selves to star player's position before ark spawns.
+- Sky player will mainly support open field near `Shrine of life` and `Sky Altar`.
+- If theres not heavy push from opponent will join to open field. (depends on the situation)

 ---